-Spanish cauliflower rice, cilantro lime cauliflower rice, cauliflower rice with sautéed peppers and herbs–here are 3 easy steps to make cauliflower rice that you can season the way you like!
+Spanish cauliflower rice, cilantro lime cauliflower rice, cauliflower rice with sautéed peppers and herbs--here are 3 easy steps to make it that you can season the way you like!

 With only 25 calories per 100 grams (as compared to 140 calories for the same amount of rice) it's a healthy low-carb alternative suitable for paleo diets.
 Not only that, but cauliflower is packed full of nutrients and is a particularly good source of Vitamin C.

-Or sauté some peppers and herbs in the skillet before adding the cauliflower.
-Delish!
+Or sauté chopped bell peppers and herbs in the skillet before adding the cauliflower.
+So easy and so delicious!

-Once I discovered these 3 easy steps to make cauliflower rice, I served it with several of our favourite chicken dishes that I had previously served with Thai Coconut Rice.
+Once I discovered these 3 easy steps to make cauliflower rice, I began serving it with several of our favourite chicken dishes that I had previously served with Thai Coconut Rice.
 Replacing a high-carb with a low-carb is always fine by me, especially when it tastes as good as this!